pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 - ✅ they are dense, i.e. they do not contain many zeros
 - ✅ they are low dimensional, i.e. they do not require much memory
-- ✅ they allow us to encide meaning
+- ✅ they allow us to encode meaning
 - ✅ they capture semantic and syntactic information
 - ✅ they are computationally efficient